nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 2a.
 File name is invalid.

   - 2a1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 - 2b.
 File does not exist.

   - 2b1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 - 2c.
 File cannot be read.

   - 2c1.
 LeTracker shows an error message.

     Use case resumes at step 1.

 - 2d.
 Some modules already exist in the current tracker.

   - 2d1.
 LeTracker shows an error message.

     Use case resumes at step 1.

+**Use case: Import all modules from a file**

+**MSS**

+1. User requests to import all modules data from an existing file.
+2. User specifies the name of the file to import from.
+3. All modules data in the file is imported to the current tracker.

+   Use case ends.

+**Extensions**

+- 2a.
+File name is invalid.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2b.
+File does not exist.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+File cannot be read.

+  - 2c1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2d.
+Some modules already exist in the current tracker.

+  - 2d1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: Import some modules from a file**